TrebledJ/trebledj.github.io/content/pages/postlike/about.md

 {% tag "ctf" %}

-A relatively recent hobby I picked up.
-You get to learn cybersecurity—in the form of binary/web exploitation, reverse engineering, cryptography, and other fun knick-knacks—all the while having fun earning points (and taking away an occasional prize).
+A fun competitive pastime I picked up in my last few years of uni.
+You get to learn cybersecurity—in the form of binary/web exploitation, reverse engineering, cryptography, and other knick-knacks—all while having fun earning points (and taking away an occasional prize).

 Things I'm interested in exploring:
 - {% tag "Reverse", "reverse" %} Engineering